natcap/pygeoprocessing/ci/bugfix-release-pr-body.md

 4. Commit the changes to `pr-resolution`.
 5. Create a PR from `pr-resolution` into `$RELEASE_BRANCH`, and include a link to the origin PR in the description.
+6. When the PR is complete, delete the `pr-resolution` branch.
+That will help us avoid confusion and extra work down the road when we do this again.

 ## This PR contains content that should not be in `$RELEASE_BRANCH`